 Here we have highlighted some keywords of the following sample job advertisement for your assist.

 Resume action verbs are common verbs but they express especially the actions or duties of a waiter.
 If you have added the given action verbs to your resume meaningfully, the recruiters feel you are more organized and well-prepared for the job opening.

 You can refer to the following image of the sample job advertisement and understand how to recognize the relevant action verbs for a waiter.

 How to use Action verbs in the resume meaningfully?
 You can start your key achievements with a relevant action verb.
 Also, check whether you have used the perfect verbs in the summary and replace irrelevant verbs with relevant and formal action verbs.

 How to select a suitable template for a waiter?

-There is no exact template type related to a waiter or other positions in the restaurant industry.
+There is no exact waiter CV format type related to a waiter or other positions in the restaurant industry.
 Nowadays, so many creative templates are available online.
 You can try one of them.
 That means do not limit to the traditional resume template.
 However, there are some factors that you have to consider when you select a template.

 - Applicant Tracking System (ATS) friendliness of the template

 Usually, there is a proven fact that resumes with heavy graphics are less-ATS friendly because they disturb the ATS readability.
 So consider whether you have chosen a resume with simple graphics.